Abinaya102/VSDSquadron-internship/README.md

 # TASK 3
 Task 3 is to compile the C code and find the spike simpulation and further we have to compare the   -Ofast   and   -O1 conditions seperately.
+The entire process of task 3 id basically to debug using spike command.

 STEP 1:
+The first step is to compile the C code using "gcc clockcycledivider.c" and  "./a.out" command and compile the same code in RISC-V GCC compiler using

+    spike pk clockcycledivider.o
+command and get the same output.
 ![task 3la1](https://github.com/Abinaya102/VSDSquadron-internship/assets/173627993/dfb85a3b-3546-42f4-b29b-287f49c82f00)

 STEP 2: